Tchayo/saleor-mpesa-plugin/README.md

 ### NB

 The plugin only implements LIPA NA M-PESA ONLINE API also know as M-PESA express (STK Push).
-It lacks most of Mpesa SKD functionalities, such as
+It lacks most of Mpesa SDK functionalities, such as

 - Mpesa CallBack Processing
 - C2B, B2C, B2B